amusecode/amusecode.org/index.md

 3. Install AMUSE via pip.
 4. Done!
 Try some of the examples if you like.

+We also encourage you to register to the AMUSE announcements list at https://groups.google.com/g/amusecode/about.

 ### Documentation

 You can find the documentation [here](https://amuse.readthedocs.io).
 Additions and/or updates to the documentation